Labs64/netlicensing.io/_posts/2017-11-18-labs64-netlicensing-cyber-monday-2017.md

 We all know that the hottest online sales are found on the *Cyber Monday* after Thanksgiving.
 Well, we're trotting out even sweeter deals and starting Cyber Weeks.
 Labs64 NetLicensing is now holding a major **2-week** promotion that begins on *20th of November* and will end on *4th of December 2017*.

-We are happy to offer 80% off of Basic Plan for 6 months for both new and existing NetLicensing vendors!
+We are happy to offer **80% OFF** of Basic Plan for 6 months for both new and existing NetLicensing vendors!

 This is a great time to add an enterprise-grade *License Management and Monetization* capabilities to your digital products and services.

-## How to Enter
+## How to Enter{:style="text-align: left;"}

 ### New Vendors

-Register for a new NetLicensing account and get 80% off of Basic Package for 6 months on your next big thing!
+Register for a new NetLicensing account between November 20 and December 4, and get **80% OFF** of Basic Package for 6 months on your next license management economy!

 ### Existing Vendors